pramadakrishna/AI-RD-Assignment/README.md

 | Maximum Error | 0.009295 |
 | RMSE | 0.003785 |

-The optimized curve closely overlaps the observed dataset, indicating that the estimated parameters accurately reconstruct the given parametric curve.
+The estimated parameters correctly reconstruct the given parametric curve, as evidenced by the optimized curve's close overlap with the observed dataset.

 ## Output Visualizations